 - Spend less time on the phone answering questions.

 - Position yourself as a leader in your specialty and community.

 - Share your values to strengthen relationships with current and future customers.

 While it’s also a good idea to have a business page on at least one social media site, you should not rely on this as the main method of outreach.
 You never know when a social media platform is going to change its policies.
 You need a place you own.

 Steps to creating your auto repair website

 It’s one thing to know you need a website for your business, but it’s another thing to build one.
-That’s where online tools come in like Constant Contact’s Website Builder.
+That’s where online tools like website builders come in.
 Quickly and easily publish an effective and professional-looking website in less time than you may think.

-Using artificial intelligence, this online tool works quickly to create a customized website for your business.
+Using artificial intelligence, website builders work quickly to create a customized website for your business.
 You can pick from images and templates that will help your future customers learn about your services and make an appointment for their vehicle.